Inflation and the Theory of Cosmological Perturbations: The standard inflationary universe

 Let us see how long inflation must be sustained in order to solve the horizon problem.
-Let $t_i$ and $t_f$ be, respectively, the time of beginning and end of inflation.
-We can define the corresponding number of e-foldings $N$ \be N={\rm ln}\left[H_I(t_e-t_i)\right]. \ee A necessary condition to solve the horizon problem is that the largest scale we observe today, the present horizon $H_0^{-1}$, was reduced during inflation to a value $\lambda_{H_0}(t_{i})$ smaller than the value of horizon length $H_I^{-1}$ during inflation.
+Let $t_{\rm I}$ and $t_{\rm f}$ be, respectively, the time of beginning and end of inflation.
+We can define the corresponding number of e-foldings $N$ \be N={\rm ln}\left[H_{\rm I}(t_{\rm e}-t_{\rm I})\right]. \ee A necessary condition to solve the horizon problem is that the largest scale we observe today, the present horizon $H_0^{-1}$, was reduced during inflation to a value $\lambda_{H_0}(t_{\rm I})$ smaller than the value of Hubble radius $H_{\rm I}^{-1}$ during inflation.
 This gives

-where we have neglected for simplicity the short period of matter-domination and we have called $T_f$ the temperature at the end of inflation (to be indentified with the reheating temperature $T_{RH}$ at the beginning of the radiation-dominated phase after inflation, see later).
+where we have neglected for simplicity the short period of MD and we have called $T_{\rm f}$ the temperature at the end of inflation (to be identified with the reheating temperature $T_{\rm RH}$ at the beginning of the RD phase after inflation, see later).
 We get

 Apart from the logarithmic dependence, we obtain $N \ga 70$.